Rayin-saber/yinrui.github.io/_pages/about.md

 - [Mar.2022] New preprint "ViPal: A Framework for Virulence Prediction of Influenza Viruses with Prior Viral Knowledge Using Genomic Sequences" is released.
 - [Mar.2022] I was invited to give a talk at the University of California Irvine.
 (Virtual)
 - [Mar.2022] I was invited to give a talk at the University of Massachusetts, Boston, Massachusetts.
-- [Mar.2022] Our paper "Mendelian Randomization Analysis Suggests No Associations of Herpes Simplex Virus Infections With Multiple Sclerosis" was publised at Frontiers in Neuroscience.
+- [Mar.2022] Our paper "Mendelian Randomization Analysis Suggests No Associations of Herpes Simplex Virus Infections With Multiple Sclerosis" was published at Frontiers in Neuroscience.
 - [Feb.2022] I was invited to give a talk at Boston University, Boston, Massachusetts.    <br />
 <br />
 <br />